Selection (linguistics): C-selection vs. subcategorization

-The predicate eats c-selects both its subject argument Fred and its object argument beans, but as far as subcategorization is concerned, eats subcategorizes for its object argument beans only.
-This difference between c-selection and subcategorization depends crucially on the understanding of subcategorization.
-An approach to subcategorization that sees predicates as subcategorizing for their subject arguments as well as for their object arguments will draw no distinction between c-selection and subcategorization; the two concepts are synonymous for such approaches.
+The predicate eats c-selects both its subject argument Fred and its object argument beans, but as far as subcategorization is concerned, eats subcategorizes for only its object argument, beans.
+This difference between c-selection and subcategorization depends, crucially, upon the understanding of subcategorization: an approach to subcategorization that sees predicates as subcategorizing for their subject arguments as well as for their object arguments will draw no distinction between c-selection and subcategorization; the two concepts are then synonymous.

 Thematic relations

 Selection can be closely associated with thematic relations (e.g. agent, patient, theme, goal, etc.).
 By limiting the semantic content of their arguments, predicates are determining the thematic relations/roles that their arguments bear.

 Theories

 Several linguistic theories make explicit use of selection.
 These include: